mupq/pqm4/README.md

   of a reference implementation running host-side (i.e., on the computer the development board is connected to);
 * automated benchmarking for speed, stack usage, and code-size;
-* automated profiling of cycles spent in symmetric primitives (SHA-2, SHA-3, AES)
+* automated profiling of cycles spent in symmetric primitives (SHA-2, SHA-3, AES);
-* integration of reference implementations from [PQClean](https://github.com/PQClean/PQClean)
+* integration of reference implementations from [PQClean](https://github.com/PQClean/PQClean); and
 * easy integration of new schemes and implementations into the framework.